aurianegbt/LassoSAMBA/GenerateSimulation_Pasin.md

 ```

 For this scenario  with random distribution, we implemente a function \texttt{randomCovariate} providing a random distribution.
-If  This function outputs a list containing the name of the distribution and the necessary elements for sampling it in R~\cite{R}.
+If  This function outputs a list containing the name of the distribution and the necessary elements for sampling it in R~\citer.
 For example, if the distribution is ``unif'', for a uniform distribution, the elements will be ``min'' and ``max'' for the interval bounds.
 Table~\ref{tab:generation} summarizes the process of generating each of the distributions.
 To generate a distribution for a random variable $X$, the function call allows for a uniform draw from the possible distributions mentioned in table~\ref{tab:generation}, and then it draws the parameters according to the specified distributions, and the correlation matrix provided with the package \texttt{simstudy}~\cite{simstudy}.PK The covariates for each individual are consequently drawn according to this distribution.

 | Distribution | Elements    | Generation                   |
 |--------------|-------------|------------------------------|